Bergvca/string_grouper/README.md

 ![Semilogx](https://raw.githubusercontent.com/ParticularMiner/string_grouper/block/images/BlockNumberSpaceExploration1.png)

 String comparison, as implemented by `string_grouper`, is essentially matrix multiplication.
-A DataFrame of strings is converted (tokenized) into a matrix.
+A pandas Series of strings is converted (tokenized) into a matrix.
 Then that matrix is multiplied by itself (or another) transposed.

 Here is an illustration of multiplication of two matrices ***D*** and ***M***<sup>T</sup>: